sonata-nfv/tng-communications-pilot/README.md

 ## Test components

-The following scripts are used to generate probes able to test the services:
+The following scripts are used to generate probes able to test the services.
+More information about them can be found in the wiki page of the project.
+* **users.py:** Python script used to generate or remove users through the service REST API.

 ## Lead Developers